 In the above example, I think you would agree that the two sources of email have different levels of importance.
 That is, if I never-ever read the email from the Campus Dining alias there will minimal consequences.
 However, the email from the President of the company could have some very relevant information related to my job.

-The principal I use is that for a message to be in my Inbox, is that it must be actionable by me within the next 24 hours.
-I enforce this by setting up a rule that moves all email not addressed to me to a second inbox, I call it Inbox2.
+The principle I use is that for a message to be in my Inbox, is that it must be actionable by me within the next 24 hours.
+I enforce this by setting up a rule that moves all emails not addressed to me to a second inbox, which I call Inbox2.
 If you’re thinking I must have a lot of rules, you’d be right.
 I have a rule and corresponding folder for every alias I subscribe to.
-For some aliases that have very similar information, I’ll have multiple rules send email to that folder.
+For some aliases that have very similar information, I’ll have multiple rules to send emails to that folder.
 The following is my ‘All’ rule:

 Note that this rule is the last in the rules list.
 This gives other rules up the list to intercept the message and move it to the proper folder.

 If from the company president or my boss — move to my Inbox.
-The thinking here is email sent from the President or other important person will most likely be sent to an alias and not directly to me.
-To catch these emails, I have an explicit rule for that sender.
+The thinking here is emails sent from the President or other important person will most likely be sent to an alias and not directly to me.
+To catch these emails, I have an explicit rule for the sender.

 These rules greatly reduce the ‘noise’ in my Inbox.

 I know there are a lot of ‘zero-inbox’ methods out there.
-This one works for me in my particular work environment where a lot of email is sent to aliases.
+This one works for me in my particular work environment where a lot of emails are sent to aliases.
 Please let me know what you are using.